masanovsky/samp-biker-event/README.md

 * Reward functions are placeholders and must be connected to your server systems.
 * Some coordinates and faction names are server-specific.
 * Check the code before using it on a production server.
+* Do not publish private server configuration, passwords, IP addresses, or tokens.